KHanghoj/popgenteach/exercise2.md

 ### Questions ###

-1. Why are the f3-outgroup values so high for all pairs of Przewalski horses.
+1. Why are the f3-outgroup statistic values so high for all pairs of Przewalski horses.
 2. What are the main two groups of horses that share more genetic drift?
    1. Are these groups of horses expected given our expectation?
 3. What Horses share the most drift with Botai horses?